mietek/halcyon-website/pages/reference/index.md

 > Type:                | `0` or `1`
 > Command-line option: | `--restore-dependencies`

-Forces restoring all layers, ignoring the application install archive.
+Forces restoring all build-time dependencies, ignoring the application install archive.

 Intended to support applications requiring GHC at install-time.